Colorado residents are not required to obtain a Colorado adjuster license in order to operate legitimately within the state.

-What Kind Of Insurance Adjuster Will You Be?
+What Kind of Insurance Adjuster Will You Be?

 Each of these positions accomplishes essentially the same task: assess the damage to property brought about by some event and make an evaluation of what monetary value the insurance claim should carry.

 - Staff Adjuster – Works directly for one insurance company in order to investigate, evaluate, and potentially settle claims.

-- Catastrophe (CAT) Adjuster – An independent adjuster who travels to an area that has been largely affected by an event (usually severe weather) and performs claims adjuster services en masse
+- Catastrophe (CAT) Adjuster – Can be an independent or staff adjuster who travels to an area that has been largely affected by an event (usually severe weather) and performs claims adjuster services en masse.

-Colorado Department Of Insurance Contact Information
+Colorado Department of Insurance Contact Information

 Division of Professions and Occupations